-- may not repeat at another college or university a course initially taken at Huntingdon College; - who has accumulated as many as sixty-four semester hours from a junior college, may only take work at a senior college or university; - may not exceed the normal load permitted at Huntingdon College during the same period; - may not take at the other college or university any course or courses being offered at Huntingdon College in the same semester or term; - may not apply correspondence or extension credit toward a major; - must have a minimum of twenty seven hours remaining in residence.
+- may not repeat at another college or university a course initially taken at Huntingdon College; - who has accumulated as many as 64 semester hours from two year institutions, may only take work at a four year college or university; - may not exceed the normal load permitted at Huntingdon College during the same period; - may not take at the other college or university any course or courses being offered at Huntingdon College in the same semester or term; - may not apply correspondence or extension credit toward a major; - must complete a minimum of 27 hours in residence after completion of credit elsewhere.

-Credit will be granted for any approved course completed with a grade of C or better, or in the case of a course taken on Pass/Fail basis, a grade of P (the P must equate to a C or better).
-Credit hours only are accepted for courses taken elsewhere.
+An official transcript showing completion of coursework must be sent to the Huntingdon College Registrar's Office in order for credit to be granted.
+Credit will be granted for any approved course completed with a grade of "C" or better, or in the case of a course taken on Pass/Fail basis, a grade of "P" (the "P" must equate to a "C" or better).
+The credit granted is indicated on the student's transcript; however, the only grades recorded on the student's permanent record are those which he or she earns at Huntingdon College.